 The Building Regulations are profiled in Approved Documents, which are updated fairly regularly.
-New ‘Parts’ are published periodically.
+New ‘Parts’ are published now and then.

 How does this affect you?
-Well, it means that your designer/builder will need to be aware of the Regulations and any changes therein.
+Well, it means that your designer/builder will need to be aware of the Regulations and any changes to them.
 Certainly, as a self-builder or renovator, you won’t be expected to have all of these committed to memory.

 When is Approval Required?

 You will require Building Regulations approval if you intend to carry out any new structural work or alteration to your home.